-ORAM provides a relatively quick way to place a wetland in its correct antidegradation category for Ohio's state and fedetal wetland permit reviews.
-ORAM is also an excellent rapid assessment tool for determining wetland ecological condition, and can serve as a highly accurate human distrubance gradient.
-ORAM is recognized both in Ohio rule and law as the method to be used to categorize both federal jurisdictional and isolated wetlands in Ohio, and has served as a model for many other rapid assessments that are in use across the United States.
+ORAM provides a relatively quick way to place a wetland in its correct antidegradation category for Ohio's state and federal wetland permit reviews.
+ORAM is also an excellent rapid assessment tool for determining wetland ecological condition, and can serve as a highly accurate human disturbance gradient.
+ORAM is recognized in Ohio rule and law as the method to be used to categorize both federal jurisdictional and isolated wetlands in Ohio, and has served as a model for many other rapid assessments that are in use across the United States.

 Participants can expect to leave the course with a firm understanding of the methods for accurate wetland assessments using ORAM.
 Upon completion of the two-day training, participants should be confident in their abilities to effectively evaluate wetlands in the field and know how and where to seek additional guidance when needed.
 Participants will receive a certificate documenting successful course completion.